When you’re ready to buy resin, you’ve probably got a few questions. Things like

 And I’m going to say this too…

 Any company that won’t give you this information either has something to hide.
 Or, doesn’t think it’s important for you to have safety information so you can protect yourself while using resin.
 I would NEVER buy resin where I couldn’t get SDS.

-9. What would you like me to know about this resin?
+9. What would the company like me to know about this resin?

-Any company that makes resin for artists (as opposed to boat epoxy) should be able to answer this question faster than a teenager texts juicy gossip.
+A company like Resin Obsession, that makes resin for artists (as opposed to boat epoxy), can answer this question faster than a teenager texts juicy gossip.